It was only in early September of 2012 that Optus officially opened its LTE network for business, despite months of trials earlier in the year.

 The footprint of Optus' 4G network at launch was significantly smaller than Telstra's, only available in Sydney, Perth and Newcastle.
 Two weeks later, Optus added Melbourne to that list, before later expanding to Brisbane, Adelaide and the Gold Coast.

-Since then, the network has continued to expand, with Optus planning to reach 90% the population by the end of 2014.
+Since then, the network has continued to expand, with Optus reaching 90% the population in April 2015.

 Optus shifted slightly in its LTE network technology last year with the launch of 4G Plus, which uses TD-LTE and promises theoretical speeds of over 200Mbps and practical download speeds between 25Mbps and 87Mbps, though Optus did reach 500Mbps during a trial.